yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 ### Schematic ###

 The DDS module (available for only a few dollars on Ebay/Ali/etc.) uses a sophisticated programmable waveform generator AD9833 with a 0...12.5MHz output frequency rate.
 The AD9833 is written to via SPI interface.
-The internet provides ready to use libraries for it but I decided to use my own small quick and dirty code for I use only two features: setting frequency & waveform.
+The internet provides ready to use libraries for it but I decided to use some small, quick and dirty code for I only use two features: setting frequency & waveform.

 The output signal of the AD9833 is unipolar and has a constant amplitude  of +38mV...+650mV over the full frequency range.
 A level shifter is needed to get a bipolar, symmetrical signal.
 Opamp IC3 serves the purpose.
 Opamp IC5 is further used to amplify this signal to +/- 3.0V (6Vpp).
 The combination DAC1/IC6/IC7 is then used to attenuate the signal to the desired output level.